Annealed almost periodic entropy: Representations, positive functionals, and completely positive maps

+is a proper subspace of $H_\pi$.
+Equivalently, this holds if $H_\pi$ itself is not cyclic for $\pi$.
+Otherwise $\pi$ is called \textbf{non-degenerate}.

 If $\pi$ is a representation of $\A$ and $M$ is a closed $\pi$-invariant subspace of $H_\pi$, then we write $\pi^M$ for the associated \textbf{subrepresentation}.
 A representation $\pi$ is \textbf{irreducible} if it nonzero but its only closed invariant subspaces are $\{0\}$ and $H_\pi$.
+If $\pi$ is irreducible then it is either $0$ or non-degenerate, since the closed span in~\eqref{eq:non-deg-part} is $\pi$-invariant.
+We write $\hat{\A}$ for the space of equivalence classes of nonzero irreducible representations of $\A$, and call this the \textbf{spectrum} of $\A$: see~\cite[Chap.
+3]{Dix--Cstar}.

 We use $\oplus$ for general direct sums in the categories of Hilbert spaces or representations.
 For a single representation $\pi$ and any $k \in \{1,2,\dots\} \cup \{\infty\}$, we write $\pi^{\oplus k}$ for the direct sum of $k$ copies of $\pi$, using the indexing set $\bbN$ when $k=\infty$.
 We call this the \textbf{$k$-fold inflation} of $\pi$.